 On July 2017, the three precious antiquities with more than 60 years history are moved to Buddha Museum for preservation by the Institute of Cultural Heritage Research Preservation, Ministry of Culture.
 Over a year of professional maintenance, the caissons underwent reversible and panchromatic processing on necessary parts.
 The team also discussed with Venerable Ru Chang, Director of Fo Guang Shan Buddha Museum, and Venerable Hui Zhi, Director of FGS Pure Land Cultural & Educational Foundation on how to better preserve the caissons.

-In celebration of the Buddha’s Birthday Celebration, the three caissons will be installed at the Main Hall in front of the Avalokitesvara Shrine on 11th May, 2019.
-The ceremony will be hosted by Abbot Most Venerable Hsin Bao.
+In celebration of the Buddha's Birthday Celebration, the three caissons were installed at the Main Hall in front of the Avalokitesvara Shrine on 11th May, 2019.
+The ceremony was hosted by Abbot Most Venerable Hsin Bao.
 By means of Avalokitesvara’s great compassion, we hope that visitors can gain confidence and skillful means, and be filled with joy and hope.